CPK Insurance

 • Commercial auto liability minimums in Vermont are $25,000/$50,000/$10,000, so hauling trucks used for debris removal should be reviewed against those limits.

-• Vermont requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for debris removal contractors working from rented yards, shops, or staging space.
+• Most commercial leases in Vermont require proof of general liability coverage, which matters for debris removal contractors working from rented yards, shops, or staging space.

 • Policies should be checked for clear commercial auto coverage for debris removal when trucks, trailers, or hired auto are part of the operation.